 We focus relentlessly on our students’ success—aligning their classes with career goals and offering personalized coaching, so they’re more prepared for what comes next.

 I had been looking at different college programs for a while, but everything was either too expensive or didn’t fit my lifestyle.
-When I learned about Rivet, everything clicked.
+When I learned about Rivet School, everything clicked.

 AdvanceEDU really helps students create a flexible path through their college and career—in my case, getting my associates degree in general studies on my way to a business degree while I work as a manager at Chipotle.